 Photo: The spectacular piece of art by Jana Matejkova - KHL

-The Amadeu Sousa Cardoso Suite (named after a famous painter ) is the largest (120 sqm) and most expensive in the Palácio - and was just recently redecorated.
+The Amadeu Sousa Cardoso Suite (named after a famous painter ) is the largest (120 sqm) and most expensive in the Palacio - and was just recently redecorated.
 The result is simply breathtaking, a little heaven on two floors with a cathedral ceiling.
 The famous "azulejos" (historic Portuguese tiles) from the 18th century are a gorgeous contrast to contemporary furniture.
 A cool staircase leads to your bed on the mezzanine - good sleep almost guaranteed.
 There is no TV in your suite - but you won`t need it!
-The view over the wild garden and the pool, the old city of Alfama and the giant Tagus river are your programme during your stay - and far better than any TV show.
+The view over the wild garden and the pool, Lisbon´s old city called Alfama and the giant Tagus river are your programme during your stay - and far better than any TV show.
 Breakfast is served in your suite - and again, I don`t know how these fantastic ladies prepare a beautiful table on your private terrace without being noticed.
 When you go out at the desired time you will just see all the goodies you had ordered - service par excellence.

 Photo: Part of the Amadeu Sousa Cardoso suite with the famous "azulejos" - KHL